 Micah received his J.D. from Hofstra University School of Law where he graduated magna cum laude, and his B.A. from Colorado College.
 In addition, he received an LL.M. in Taxation and a Certificate in Estate Planning from Georgetown University Law Center.
 He is admitted to the bars of New York and Maryland.
 Micah was a Judicial Law Clerk for the Honorable James F. Schneider of the United States Bankruptcy Court for the District of Maryland (Baltimore Division) for two years after completing his law degree.
 Before joining Pasternak & Fidis, he was in private practice in Baltimore.

 Growing up in Minnesota, he became an avid Vikings and Timberwolves fan.
-In his free time, he enjoys running, cooking and volunteering at Jewish Big Brothers/Big Sisters.
+In his free time, he enjoys running, cooking, and spending time with his wife and toddler son.

 After a divorce, the last thing on most people’s minds is contacting their estate planning attorney.
 However, if you fail to revise your estate planning documents after your divorce, your former spouse might still be a beneficiary of your estate and may continue to be a fiduciary under your will, revocable trust, power of attorney, or advance health care directive.
 Below is a table that summarizes how divorce affects these documents under D.C., Maryland, and Virginia law.

 D.C.
 Maryland Virginia Wills Divorce and final property settlement revokes the entire will.
 If the testator does not execute a new will, or republish his or her old will, he or she will die intestate.
 Divorce revokes all provisions of a will relating to the former spouse, unless… MORE >